zayronnn/AOR-Extended/README.md

 - Sorting enemies by their type now works + Important mobs now have an icon showing up.
 (FULL CREDITS: TheShadowGovernment)
 - Closest players will show up first in the players tab + The top 3 closest players won't move slow between eachothers for better readability of the players tab.
 (IDEA + CODE: IEnjoyToCode0Sometimes)
 - Own player icon is now centered properly.
+- Added a button to show a circle that tells you the range where people start seeing your nametag.

 ## 🔰 How to Run (Windows)
 1. Download and install [Node.js v18.18.2 (64-bit)](https://nodejs.org/dist/v18.18.2/node-v18.18.2-x64.msi).